gpc91/BrnFkFrW/README.md

 Standard commands supported with the addition of command modifiers.

+Utilizes Serilog for logging events and errors.

+## Modifiers
 For debugging purposes, included are a number of basic modifiers.

 Read (`,`) modifiers: